ManticoreGamesInc/platform-documentation/src/api/uiimage.md

 # UIImage

 A UIControl for displaying an image.
+Inherits from [UIControl](uicontrol.md).

 ## Properties